-Additionally, Marion County is home to the Power Plant Business Incubator, sponsored by the Ocala/Marion County Chamber and Economic Partnership (CEP).The Power Plant is an integral part of the promotion of entrepreneurial and microenterprises in the area.
+Additionally, Marion County is home to the Power Plant Business Incubator, sponsored by the Ocala/Marion County Chamber and Economic Partnership (CEP).
+The Power Plant is an integral part of the promotion of entrepreneurial and microenterprises in the area.
 It is a non-industry specific business incubator that provides a nurturing environment for small businesses to grow.
 There are currently 13 resident businesses located at the Power Plant and since its inception eight companies have moved out of the Power Plant and into permanent locations in Marion County.
 Of these eight companies, 70 new jobs have been created.
 Aside from recruitment efforts to support the growing businesses, CSCLM has also assisted through the use of local work based training funds to create On the Job Training (OJT), Internship and Work Experience opportunities to support continued and sustainable growth.

-(13) Enhancing Apprenticeships: Please describe how the LWDB enhances the use of apprenticeships to support the local economy and individuals' career advancement.
-Describe how job seekers are made aware of apprenticeship opportunities in the area's career centers.
-TEGL 3-15
+(13) Enhancing Apprenticeships: Describe how the LWDB enhances the use of apprenticeships to support the local economy.
+Describe how the LWDB works with industry representatives and local businesses to develop registered apprenticeships, in collaboration with apprenticeship training representatives from the Florida DEO and other partners, including educational partners.
+Describe how job seekers are made aware of apprenticeship opportunities (TEGL 3-15).

-Our local area currently offers an electrical apprenticeship through Community Technical and Adult Education.
-We insure that opportunities to apply for these training positions are well advertised with our area and within our centers.
+Our local area currently offers an electrical apprenticeship through the Marion Technical College and is working on starting a block laying/masonry program soon.

+We ensure that opportunities to apply for these training positions are well advertised with our area and within our centers.

 We have been in dialogue with both the State office of apprenticeships and with the manufacturing industry to begin and continue the dialogue of increasing apprenticeship opportunities in our area.
-Specifically we have been working on the development of apprenticeships in Computerized Numerical Controls and Industrial Mechanics.
+Specifically we have been working on the development of apprenticeships in Computerized Numerical Controls and Industrial Mechanics, but progress is slow.

-(14) Other Program Initiatives: Describe the services to be provided that may include the implementation of initiatives such as incumbent worker training programs, onthe-job training programs, customized training programs, industry and sector strategies career pathway initiatives, utilization of effective business intermediaries, and other initiatives in the support of the board's vision and strategic goals described in Section III.
-WIOA §134(c)
+(14) Other Program Initiatives: Describe services provided that include implementing initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies career pathway initiatives, utilization of effective business intermediaries, and other initiatives supporting the board's vision and strategic goals described in Section III WIOA §134(c).

 CSCLM is proud of the wide variety of training opportunities we provide.
 It is clear that the WIOA is moving workforce in the direction of more work-based and experiential training.
-Currently our offerings include Custom Business Training (Employed Worker Training, Customized Training, On the Job Training, Paid Work Experience and Paid Internship opportunities as well as traditional ITA.
+Currently our offerings include Custom Business Training (Employed Worker Training), Customized Training, On the Job Training, Paid Work Experience and Paid Internship opportunities as well as traditional ITA.